Celebrating Pear Month: A Journey from Our Orchard to Your Table

 - 3 min read

-February is USA Pear Month, a time set aside to celebrate pears, the growers who raise them, and the industry that works year-round to bring this fruit to your table.
-As a small, family-run pear farm in Hood River, Oregon, I wanted to take part in this month in a way that feels true to who we are and why we farm.
+February is USA Pear Month, a time dedicated to celebrating pears, the dedicated growers who cultivate them, and the industry that works tirelessly to bring this delicious fruit to our tables.
+As a small, family-run pear farm in Hood River, Oregon, I wanted to participate in this month in a way that reflects our values and the reasons we farm.

 For me, Pear Month isn’t just about promotion—it’s about proximity.
-Proximity to where food comes from, how it’s grown, and the people behind it.
+It’s about understanding where our food comes from, how it’s grown, and the passionate people behind it.

 Growing Up Close to Our Food

-I grew up raising the bulk of our family’s food.
-Meats, vegetables, fruit—much of what we ate came directly from our land or our community.
+I grew up raising much of our family’s food.
+Meats, vegetables, fruit—most of what we ate came directly from our land or our community.
 Alongside that came the responsibility of preserving food.
-I learned the value of canning at a young age, standing in the kitchen watching jars seal and understanding that food was seasonal, precious, and worth the effort.
+I learned the value of canning at a young age, standing in the kitchen, watching jars seal, and understanding that food was seasonal, precious, and worth the effort.

-That early education shaped how I see food today—and it’s why preserving pears through canning still matters deeply to me.
+That early education shaped my perspective on food today.
+It’s why preserving pears through canning still holds deep significance for me.

 Today, I want to share a little more about what pear farming actually looks like behind the scenes.